 - Red, if any of the nodes in the linked map are in critical condition.

-1.3 Creation of a network map
+1.3 Creating a network map

 1.3.1 Empty network map

-Clicking on the "Save network map" button will create a new network map in which we can start adding elements.
+Clicking on the Save network map button will create a new network map where elements can be added.

 1.3.2 Non empty network map

-- Position X: offset applied to the default position on the map to display it always the same in the x-axis component.
+- Position X: Offset applied to the default position on the map to display it always the same in the x-axis component.

-- Position Y: offset applied to the default position on the map to display it always the same in the y-axis component..
+- Position Y: Offset applied to the default position on the map to display it always the same in the y-axis component.

 - Recon Task: Only the agents that have been discovered by the recon task that has been chosen on the same form and which must be Level 2 appear on the network map (or on the holding area).